NontasBak/NontasBak/README.md

 ## Hi there 👋

-- 🌊 I'm currently training to become a fullstack dev
+- My name is **Epameinondas Bakoulas**
-- 🍁 Also I'm an Electrical & Computer Engineering (ECE) student
+- 🌊 I'm an Electrical and Computer Engineering student @AUTh
+- 🍁 Currently expanding my skills on Fullstack development